crav710/Ticketing-Microservice-App/README.md

 - Using Fake or Mock fuctions from jest to simulate the nats publisher command.
 - #####

+##### Order Service

+The order service has reference to ticket.
+It handles creation and cancellation of ticket.

+- Publishing events upon creation and deletion.

 ##### Client Module

 This project does not heavily focus on frontent , the focus of this project is mostly on microservices .Next Js is used to make client in javascript.
 The main highlight of client app is using the Hooks & components and getInitial prop Method for server side prefetch of data.

+##### NATS STREAMING SERVER

+- Singleton Class for Nats streaming client

 ##### Common Shared Library